intel-lab-lkp/linux/Documentation/filesystems/nfs/exporting.rst

     supplied, a default implementation is provided which uses vfs_readdir to find potential names, and matches inode numbers to find the correct match.

+  permission: (incompatible for export to remote filesystem)
+    Allow filesystems to specify a custom permission function for the open_by_handle_at(2) syscall instead of the default CAP_DAC_READ_SEARCH check.
+This custom permission function is not respected by nfsd.

+  open: (incompatible for export to remote filesystem)
+    Allow filesystems to specify a custom open function for the open_by_handle_at(2) syscall instead of the default file_open_root().
+    This custom open function is not respected by nfsd.

   flags
     Some filesystems may need to be handled differently than others.
 The